 The Massachusetts government has strictly encouraged citizens to have garbage disposals to limit their use severely.

-Moreover, the government of MA also discourages citizens who don’t already have a garbage disposal with a septic tank to have one.
+Moreover, the government of M.A. also discourages citizens who don’t already have a garbage disposal with a septic tank from having one.

 Are Garbage Disposals Illegal in North Carolina?